olewsaa/amateur-radio/Winlink-Linux-amd64/README.md

 ## Installing Wine, Winlink and VARA HF & FM
-As winlink and VARA are software running under Windows it need a software platform to run on.
+As Winlink and VARA are software running under Windows it need a software platform to run on.
 Here's the Wine elevator pitch:
 _"Wine (originally an acronym for "Wine Is Not an Emulator") is a compatibility layer capable of running Windows applications on several